giannisdravilas/Sentiment-Analysis-Covid19-Tweets/README.md

 # Sentiment-Analysis-Covid19-Tweets
-💉📱 Sentiment Analysis of Covid19 tweets fetched from Twitter, using various Data Mining techinques and Machine Learning algorithms.
+💉📱 Sentiment Analysis of Covid19 tweets fetched from Twitter, using various Data Mining techniques and Machine Learning algorithms.

 In collaboration with [Aris Moutsatsos](https://github.com/arismoutsatsos)